Jaime Lo Presti

-Jaime Julio Lo Presti Travanic (born 27 January 1974) is a Chilean former professional footballer who played as a defender.
+Jaime Julio Lopresti Travanic (born 27 January 1974) is a Chilean former professional footballer who played as a defender.

 Club career

-In 1992 Lo Presti started his professional career for Universidad Católica at the age of 17.
+In 1992 Lopresti started his professional career for Universidad Católica at the age of 17.
 His pro debut was against Argentinian club Independiente de Avellaneda in August 1992.
-In 1994, Lo Presti was loaned to Coquimbo Unido where he scored three goals playing in the right back position.
+In 1994, Lopresti was loaned to Coquimbo Unido where he scored three goals playing in the right back position.
 Coquimbo Unido renewed his contract for the following 1995 season.
 In 1996, he signed with Unión Española and also renewed for the 1997 season.
-From 1998 to 1999 Lo Presti travelled up to northern Chile to play for Deportes Iquique where he managed to be named top defender and scored five goals.
-His speed and strength caught the interest with the well known Colo-Colo where he spent three seasons from 2000 to 2003.
-In 2004 Lo Presti once again signed for Union Española and later that same year travelled to his native Canada to join the newly formed Edmonton Aviators of the USL A-League scoring two goals.
+From 1998 to 1999 Lopresti travelled up to northern Chile to play for Deportes Iquique where he managed to be named top defender and scored five goals.
+His speed and strength caught the interest with the powerful Colo-Colo where he spent three seasons from 2000 to 2003.
+In 2004 Lopresti once again signed for Union Española and later that same year travelled to his native Canada to join the newly formed Edmonton Aviators of the USL A-League scoring two goals.

 International career

-In 1995 Lo Presti first caught the eye of the Chile men's national coach Xabier Azkargorta.
+In 1995 Lopresti first caught the eye of the Chile men's national coach Xabier Azkargorta.
 That same year he made his first appearance in the Chilean men's team against Canada.
-In 2003, Lo Presti was called again by the Chilean coach Juvenal Olmos to a training session.
+In 2003, Lopresti was called again by the Chile Men’s National team coach Juvenal Olmos.